openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Undefined Dimensions "Out Of the Box"
 -------------------------------------

 Many DL frameworks support generating models with dynamic (or undefined) dimensions.
-If such a model is converted with Model Optimizer or read directly by ``Core::read_model``, its dynamic dimensions are preserved.
+If such a model is converted with ``convert_model()`` or read directly by ``Core::read_model``, its dynamic dimensions are preserved.
 These models do not need any additional configuration to use them with dynamic shapes.

 To check if a model already has dynamic dimensions, first load it with the ``read_model()`` method, then check the ``partial_shape`` property of each layer.
 If the model has any dynamic dimensions, they will be reported as ``?``.
 For example, the following code will print the name and dimensions of each input layer: